-Contest to Win a Free “Beaver Deceiver”
+Contest to Win a Free “Beaver Deceiver” (Contest is closed.
+The Rotch Wildlife Preserve in Milford, NH won the contest)

 Did you know beaver ponds are a vital habitat for great blue herons, osprey, kingfishers, mink, otters and muskrat?
 Do you have or know of a property in NH that easily floods due to a beaver dam?
 Have you tried many solutions only to have the beavers return and rebuild?
 Do you wish you could live harmoniously with beavers and also eliminate flooding and property damage?
 Then enter our contest to win a free “Beaver Deceiver”.